Sunday, 23 February 2025

 President Biden plans to increase tariffs on Chinese EVs to protect U.S. automakers from cheaper imports and support domestic production.

-President Joe Biden is gearing up to significantly increase the tariffs on (EVs) imported from China.
+President Joe Biden is gearing up to significantly increase the tariffs on electric vehicles (EVs) imported from China.
 This move aims to stem the flow of cheaper Chinese EVs into the US market, thus protecting domestic automakers from overseas competition that could threaten their survival.

 The Biden administration is reportedly planning to quadruple the existing tariffs on imported Chinese EVs from 25% to a staggering 100% while also imposing an additional duty of 2.5%.
 The Wall Street Journal reports that these steps are designed to tighten the entry of Chinese-made EVs, which are generally less expensive and increasingly appealing to American consumers.